vladimirkoba/tarantool-java/README.md

 align="right">
 </a>

+# Deprecation note

+This connector is not in the active development and de facto deprecated.
+Consider using the modern alternative:
+[cartridge-java](https://github.com/tarantool/cartridge-java).
+It is based on Netty framework and supports single node/cluster queries.

+You may be still interesting in tarantool-java connector if you're using Tarantool via JDBC.

-# Java connector for Tarantool 1.7.4+
+# Java connector for Tarantool

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.tarantool/connector/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.tarantool/connector)
 [![Build Status](https://travis-ci.org/tarantool/tarantool-java.svg?branch=master)](https://travis-ci.org/tarantool/tarantool-java)